Governors feel heat to reopen from protesters, president

 There have been tentative signs that measures to curb the outbreak are working, with the rate of new infections slowing across Europe.

-France’s national health agency said Saturday that the number of virus patients in intensive care dropped for the 10th day straight, and the number of overall virus hospitalizations has fallen for three consecutive days.
+France’s national health agency said Saturday that the number of virus patients in intensive care dropped for the 10th day straight, and overall virus hospitalizations have fallen for three consecutive days.
 The country has seen almost 20,000 virus deaths.

 The agency urged the French public to stick to the country’s strict confinement measures, which have been extended until at least May 11: “Together, we will vanquish the pandemic.
 Don’t relax our efforts at the moment when confinement is bearing fruit.”

-Iran, hard hit by the virus and international sanctions, allowed some businesses in the capital and nearby towns to re-open Saturday after weeks of lockdown.
-Gyms, restaurants, shopping malls and Tehran’s grand bazaar will remain closed.
+Sánchez announced in a televised news conference late Saturday that the government would allow children “to get out of their houses for a period on a daily basis,” but the specifics needed to be ironed out with experts.

-In Africa, one of the world’s poorest regions, the pandemic is only just getting underway.
-The continent has now recorded more than 1,000 coronavirus deaths, among them the Nigerian president’s chief of staff, and more than 20,000 cases.
+The national lockdown would be rolled back only when the country’s embattled health system is ready for a possible rebound of infections, he said.

-While most of those sickened by the virus recover, the outbreak has killed at least 155,000 people worldwide, according to a Johns Hopkins University tally based on figures supplied by government health authorities around the globe.
+The virus is believed to have infected more than 2.3 million people worldwide.
+While most recover, the outbreak has killed at least 155,000 people worldwide, according to a Johns Hopkins University tally based on figures supplied by government health authorities around the globe.

-The number all but certainly underestimates the actual toll.
-Authorities said that almost everywhere, thousands have died with COVID-19 symptoms — many in nursing homes — without being tested for the virus, and have thus gone uncounted.
+The number almost certainly underestimates the actual toll.
+Nearly everywhere, thousands have died with COVID-19 symptoms — many in nursing homes — without being tested for the virus, and have thus gone uncounted.

 Jordans reported from Berlin.
 Associated Press journalists from around the world contributed to this report.